stolostron/compute-operator/CONTRIBUTING.md

 if test fails [suite_test.go](controllers/cluster-registration/suite_test.go) you launch a `kcp start` from the same directory and check resources there.
 You can set the environement variable `USE_EXISTING_CLUSTER` to true, set your KUBCONFIG env var to a file and create a kind cluster and then after the test ran, check on the kind cluster the generated resources.

+Similarly, `KCP_HOME` can be set to the directory where the local kcp is already running, if this environment variable is not set then the test will launch its own kcp instance using a directory `.kcp` located in the same directory as the test.

-The kcp log can be send to a file specified in the `KCP_LOG` environment variable, otherwize the log is sent to stdout.
+The kcp log and manager log can be send to a file specified respectively the `KCP_LOG` and `MANAGER_LOG` environment variables, otherwize the log is sent to stdout.
 If the functional test fails, you can connect to the kind cluster by exporting the kubeconfig:

 ```shell